Course Outline

 • A willingness to practice practical well-being techniques.

-• No prior stress-management training required.
+• No prior stress-management training is required.

 Audience